26 Best Money Habits (Saving, Budgeting, and Increasing Income)

 Getting better money habits is not always about avoiding spending money entirely.

-There are some products that you have to buy, regardless of how much they cost.
-Items like toilet paper and toothpaste are going to end up in your grocery cart every few weeks, no matter what.
+Some products are necessary regardless of their cost.
+Toilet paper and toothpaste will end up in your grocery cart every few weeks, regardless.

-It can be very beneficial to keep your eye out for coupons for these items that you can use whenever you need to make a necessary purchase.
+It can be very beneficial to look for coupons for these items that you can use whenever you need to make a necessary purchase.

-Look through your daily newspaper or visit some online couponing websites (this is my favorite couponing resource) to find the deals and coupons that are currently running for necessary household items.
+Look through your daily newspaper or visit some online couponing websites (my favorite couponing resource) to find the deals and coupons currently running for necessary household items.

-If you find a valuable coupon, go ahead and clip it or print it and stick it in your wallet so it will be on hand when you go to purchase the product.
+If you find a valuable coupon, clip it or print it and stick it in your wallet so you have it on hand when you purchase the product.

 Learn how to manage your money with this list of 26 Better Money Habits for Increasing Your Income, Saving, and Budgeting.

-Getting better money habits is not always about avoiding spending money entirely.
-It can be very beneficial to keep your eye out for coupons for everyday items.
+Developing better money habits is not always about avoiding spending money entirely.
+It can be very beneficial to look for coupons for everyday items.

 A money habit like couponing will give you great returns over time.
-The more time and effort you put into couponing, the more money you will be able to save.
+The more time and effort you put into couponing, the more money you can save.

 Here are a few tips if you want to get the most out of coupons:

 • Browse the Internet to learn everything you can about couponing.
-There are several websites that specialize in couponing hacks so you can make the most out of money-saving offers.
+Several websites specialize in couponing hacks so you can make the most out of money-saving offers.
 (We recommend you start with Coupons.com.)
-Also, you can learn how to double up your coupons, and even how to score some free items.
-While this does take some time, it can save you a lot of money on things that you have to buy anyway.
+Also, you can learn how to double up your coupons and even how to score some free items.
+While this takes some time, it can save you a lot of money on things you must buy anyway.

 • Get weekend subscriptions to several different local papers.
-These will help you be aware of the best deals in your area.
+These will help you stay informed about the best deals in your area.

-• Make sure that you do not impulse buy something just because you have a coupon for it.
-You may find a great deal on a special boxed item, but if it is not something you would normally buy and it is going to end up sitting on your shelf, pass the deal up.
+• Do not impulse buy something just because you have a coupon for it.
+You may find a great deal on a special boxed item, but if it is not something you would normally buy and will end up sitting on your shelf, pass the deal up.
 Buy items only because you need them, not because they’re greatly discounted.
 If you buy things you do not need, you are just wasting money.

 • You can't be picky about brands if you want to save money with couponing.
 While you may be loyal to one brand of paper towels, it may not be the brand that always has a coupon available.
 You have to throw your brand loyalty out the window and be willing to buy your necessities at an affordable price.

-• Look into a cash-back app like Rakuten, which offers 3% to 10% cash-back on many common purchases.
-Just make sure that you are not using these tools to buy things out of the ordinary to make a few dollars.
+• Look into a cash-back app like Rakuten, which offers 3% to 10% cash-back on everyday purchases.
+Just ensure you are not using these tools to buy things out of the ordinary to make a few dollars.
 Remember that you are spending money to make money.

 8. Conserve Your Utilities

-Sure, it may be easy to walk out of a room and forget to turn the light off.
-However, making the effort to turn off your lights and appliances when they are not being used in your home, office, or apartment can help save you a significant amount of money when it comes to your monthly utility bill.
+It may be easy to walk out of a room and forget to turn the light off.
+However, making the effort to turn off your lights and appliances when they are not being used in your home, office, or apartment can help save you a significant amount of money on your monthly utility bill.

-Getting in the habit of turning off your electronics is not only easy, but it also helps the environment.
+Getting in the habit of turning off your electronics is easy and helps the environment.

-• Make sure that you turn off all of the lights whenever you leave a room.
+• Ensure you turn off all the lights whenever you leave a room.

-• If the weather is nice outside, open up your windows and use fans around the house to circulate the air and cool down in the summertime.
-This will help you save money by only using the air conditioning on days that are oppressively hot.
+• If the weather is nice outside, open your windows and use fans around the house to circulate the air and cool down in the summertime.
+This will help you save money by only using the air conditioning on oppressively hot days.

-• Open up your blinds and shades in the winter to allow sunlight in and warm up your home.
-Warming your home naturally with the sun will keep you from spending additional money on heating.
+• Open your blinds and shades in the winter to let sunlight in and warm up your home.
+Warming your home naturally with the sun will prevent you from spending additional money on heating.

-• When you are cooking, match your pot size to the size of your burner.
+• When you cook, match your pot size to the size of your burner.
 If you use a small pot or pan on a large burner, you are expending additional energy to get the same result.
 Additionally, use the smallest pot or appliance that you need.
 If you are heating up one chicken breast, don't preheat your entire oven.
-Rather, heat up your small convection oven, or consider cooking it in a pan.
+Rather, heat up your small convection oven or consider cooking it in a pan.

 • If you are going out of town, turn off the water heater.
-It only takes an hour for a water heater to reheat the water in your house, and turning it off saves quite a bit of energy while you are gone.
+It only takes an hour for a water heater to reheat the water in your house, and turning it off saves a lot of energy while you are gone.

 9. Pack a Meal, Snack, and Coffee

-Buying a snack may seem like an inexpensive thing, but spending money on these small things every day really adds up.
+Buying a snack may seem inexpensive, but spending money on these small things every day really adds up.

 Make your meals at home, and pack a snack and coffee every morning rather than spending the money to buy these things on the go.
 This will also help you to make healthier dietary choices because you won't be stuck with oversized portions at a restaurant or deli.